 At the helm you will find an accessory switch panel.
-Refer to the "Accessory Wiring Color - Fuse/Breaker" on page 6-11 for overcurrent protection amperage ratings for each circuit.
+Not all boats are equipped with the same accessories.
 Consult your dealer for specific information or questions on the accessories included on your boat.

-Aft and Forward Bilge Pumps
+Aft and Forward Bilge Pump

 These two-way switches serve as manual switches for each bilge pump.
 These switches operate independently of each other.
 Two circuit breakers located above each switch provide over-current protection at the panel for each bilge pump circuit.